Washing Merino Wool: How to Keep Baby Clothes Beautiful and Soft

 Dirt is pushed to the surface → airing is often sufficient

-Tip: Does your merino wool product smell a little less fresh?
-Hang it outside or in a humid bathroom with ventilation.
-The fibres will freshen up without having to wash.
+Tip: Is your merino wool product smelling a little less fresh?
+Hang it outside or in a humid, ventilated bathroom.
+The fibers will freshen up without having to wash.

 Comfort and scent: an added benefit for babies

 Wear the woolen product, such as a Snuggle or cardigan , for a few hours.
-This way it will absorb your scent.
-For your baby this works as a reassurance and helps with bonding and comfort, especially in unfamiliar situations.
+This way, it absorbs your scent.
+This provides reassurance for your baby and helps with bonding and comfort, especially in unfamiliar situations.

 When and how to wash merino wool

-Sometimes you can't avoid it.
-In case of stains or accidents, it is best to wash merino wool carefully.
+Sometimes it's unavoidable.
+In case of stains or accidents, it's best to wash merino wool carefully.

 Hand wash (recommended)